gdiaz384/py3AnyText2Spreadsheet/README.md

 ### Developer notes:

 - The parsingScript is copied to scratchpad\temp.py and importing scratchpad\temp.py is hardcoded because the parsingScript must be imported as a python module to be executed if it is going to be executed within the context of the main script.
-This makes sense because:
+This approach makes sense because:
     1. It makes it possible import without worrying about source path.
-    1. There are reduced conflicts in name since there are many unsupported.
+    1. There are reduced conflicts in name since there are many unsupported characters like - and . which are valid file names but not valid when importing modules.
-    1. The importlib library to handle special import handling is no longer necessary at the cost of needing the shutil library to copy the file in a high-level way.
+    1. This makes the importlib library that can handle special import handling no longer necessary at the cost of needing the shutil library to copy the file in a high-level way.
     1. `scratchpad` is marked as a temporary directory in git, so it will not interfere with updating the program using git.

 ### Regarding settings files:

 - These are optional script.ini files.
 Instead of defining a lot of settings directly in the input(), output() functions, settings defined in the script.ini will be made available as a Python dictionary.
-- The idea is that these script.ini files may be less intimidating to edit for non-programmers and potentially allow the same script to adjust its behavior for different contents without directly updating them.
+- The idea is that these script.ini files may be less intimidating to edit for non-programmers and potentially allow the same script to adjust its behavior for different contents without directly updating the .py file directly.
 - Examples of settings files for the parsing templates can be found under `resources/templates/`.
 - The text formats used for templates and settings (.ini .txt) have their own syntax:
     - `#` indicates that line is a comment.